Hamlet: Revenge - A Problem play - not wholly resolved #

 Revenge or vengeance consists of retaliation against a person or group in a reaction to perceived wrongdoing.
 Although many aspects of revenge resemble or echo the concept of making things equal, revenge usually has a more spiteful, injurious, than constructive goal.
 The vengeful wish to make the other side go through what they went through or make sure they’ll never be able to do what they did again.
 The word Revenge is always considered a word with grey shades, while the word Avenge suggests the righting of a wrong.
 Revenge implies going against the norms of society and committing a wrong deed for personal retribution; avenge attempts to restore norms.

-While Revenge is a personal subjective, impulsive reaction; to Avenge is a considered response in pursuit of social justice.
+While Revenge is a personal subjective, impulsive reaction; to Avenge is a considered a more deliberate conscious response in pursuit of social justice.

 However taking revenge can sometimes become costly and self – destructive as John Milton wrote “Revenge, at first though sweet, Bitter ere long back on itself recoils.”
 Later Thomas Moore added, “Those who plot the destruction of others often perish in the attempt”.
 Those who attempt to right the wrongs of society like Robin Hood, gunmen of the wild west, or private eyes, tend to become maverick loners rarely accepted by mainstream people.